arlindosilvaneto/Spotifood/README.md

 * Use of Material-UI for fast component and layout construction
 * Use of React Styleguide to visualize isolated components during development

+## Spotify Token

+As the token always get expired, when a new token become required, it should be updated in the /src/config/app.js file.

+## Styleguide

+Since there's no test for this application, during development I've used styleguidist to check the components independently.
+To run the styleguide server, use `npm run style-dev`.

 ## Available Scripts

 In the project directory, you can run: